benjamincrozat/content/posts/laravel-restful-api-best-practices.md

 Categories: laravel
 ---

-## Introduction
+## Introduction to making REST APIs in Laravel

 Crafting good APIs is a fundamental skill for any successful backend developer. **They're the pillars under your favorite mobile apps or single-page applications.**

 Laravel provides a lot of tools to help you craft yours in a standard way.
 For this article, I will assume you've already built at least one, because my goal isn't to cover the subject in its entirety.

 But if that's what you are looking for, you may be interested in Ash Allen's book on the matter titled "[Consuming APIs with Laravel](/recommends/consuming-apis-laravel)."
+Learning how to use them is the best way to become proficient in making REST APIs.
 More on that later!

 ## Laravel RESTful APIs best practices